carnivuth/datamining/pages/clustering/K-MEANS.md

 - each center must be the [centroid](CLUSTERING.md#CENTROID) of the points it owns

+## CHOOSING STARTING POINT

+choosing the starting point correctly is important, some possible choices are:

+- select random starting points
+- choose the $2...k$ starting point as far as possible from the previious ones

+## CHOOSING THE $k$ NUMBER OF CLUSTERS

+choosing the $k$ number of clusters correctly is important, one possible strategy is to use a quantitive evaluation of the quality of the clustering scheme.

+The best value to aim to is a compromise between the minimization of intra-cluster distances and the maximization of the inter-cluster distances

+## EMPTY CLUSTER

+during the clustering some clusters can become empty, so in this case there are 2 choices:

+- choose a new [centroid](CLUSTERING.md#CENTROID)  away from the empty one
+- choose a new [centroid](CLUSTERING.md#CENTROID) at random with the maximum **SSE** in order to split in half the cluster with the lowest quality

+## OUTLIERS

+there can be points far away from the  [centroid](CLUSTERING.md#CENTROID), this points are a bad influence for the [SSE](#DISTORTION%20(*SUM%20OF%20SQUARE%20ERRORS%20SSE*)), in some cases this points need to be removed
 ## COMPLEXITY

 the complexity of the algorithm is :